 Breakthrough can only run with the help of some exceptional people.

-Office & Management Team
+Senior Management Team

 Giles Lascelle – CEO & Clinical Director

-Holly – Services & Development Manager
+Holly – Operations Manager

-Tom Kerry – Psychotherapist
+Alicia Ridley – Psychotherapist

-Louise Turner – Psychotherapist
+Louise Turner – Psychotherapist (on Maternity Leave)

 Louise has worked in many mental health charities and services over the years and currently works for Bristol’s specialist NHS clinics for FGM survivors.
 She loves yoga, making pottery and slowly turning her home into an indoor jungle.
 We jokingly call Louise our office goat, it’s not as harsh as it sounds!
 She finds an artistic use for almost anything we’re about to throw out, so our art cupboard is full of weird and wonderful bits of scrap she’s gathered from around the Support Centre!
 Louise is also the queen of weird but wonderful questions, “shower thoughts” (Google it!) and Netflix recommendations!

-Becca – Project Support Worker
+TBC – Student Support Worker

 Lucy – Community Cat